 The Level 4 Exam targets student proficiencies in the Intermediate Low to Mid proficiency range.
 These students understand the main points and most details in conversations, presentations, and messages on familiar topics.
 They also understand the main idea and some details on unfamiliar topics.
 They demonstrate emerging evidence of the ability to make inferences.
 They comprehend texts focused on relevant real-world topics of general interest.

 Format.
 The National German Exam is delivered in electronic format compatible with Windows and Apple operating systems and various internet browsers.
 Students will need access to a computer connected to the internet in order to take the exam.
 Headphones or earbuds are required so that students may hear the audio portion of the exam.
 This online delivery system allows for the inclusion of video clips as source material for the exam.
 Students will be able to pause audio and video materials, and replay portions as many times as they wish within the allotted time.

 Practice Exams for levels 1, 2, 3, and 4 are available on our website.The Practice Exams reflect the structure and functionality of the NGE, which allows students to gain familiarity with the Exam and teachers to test the Exam's functionality in advance on the devices that will be used.

-The Administration Manual will be available for download this fall.
+The Administration Manual is available for download here.

 How Results are Reported.
 National German Exam results provide a means of comparing students in all regions of the country.
 The results also serve as a diagnostic tool to inform curricular decisions.